Advising Sponsored Students and Scholars

 - While faculty generally review the course syllabus with all students, international students particularly benefit from a precise and detailed description of the course objectives, expectations, and deadlines.

 - Students who speak English as a second language may have difficulty following a lecture.
 Outlines are helpful to them.
 Allowing students to record lectures also helps them understand the topic.

 - Although international students are required to enroll full time, they should not be encouraged to take additional credits in their first semester, when they may need time to adapt to a new academic environment.

 - International students may be unfamiliar with the amount and type of research required, as well as with the technology used in and outside of the classroom.
 Encourage students early in the semester to take advantage workshops, training programs and other campus resources to assist in developing their research and technical skills.

 - International students should be told what to do if they encounter a problem in the department, e.g., conflict with an advisor or frustration in doing research.
 Otherwise, students may think that seeking help will create trouble rather than resolve a problem.
 Graduate students should be told who the director of their graduate program is, and undergraduate students should be told the name of their dean.

-- If you are concerned about a student's academic or cultural adaptation, do not hesitate to contact the student's assigned international student adviser in the Center for Global Services.
+- If you are concerned about a student's academic or cultural adaptation, do not hesitate to contact the student's assigned international student adviser at Rutgers Global–International Student and Scholar Services.